Hawaii Harbor Police: Boats

-HP maintains and operates a 27-foot, aluminum-hull vessel christened Kia`iawa, meaning "harbor guardian," which is used to patrol both Honolulu and Kalaeloa Barbers Point Harbors.
+The Harbor Police maintained and operated a 27-foot, aluminum-hull vessel christened Kia`iawa, meaning "harbor guardian," which was used to patrol both Honolulu and Kalaeloa Barbers Point Harbors.
 Kia`iawa was christened in 2013.
+The vessel cost $390,000, which was paid using a federal grant, and featured upgraded equipment and features over the Moku Maka'i, including better radar, GPS, depth-finding devices, and a closed cabin and shock-absorbing seats.

-HP also utilizes the Moku Maka`i, a 21-foot Boston Whaler, in service for nearly two decades, and will be maintained as a supplemental patrol craft.
+The Harbor Police also utilized the Moku Maka`i, a 21-foot Boston Whaler, in service for nearly two decades, and was maintained as a supplemental patrol craft.